(Please print out and turn in the application to the Library)

 A volunteer selected for work on a special project will discontinue service when that project is completed or terminated, unless other arrangements have been made.
 Volunteers are asked to notify the Library two-weeks in advance if they will be discontinuing service.
 Also, all volunteers are asked to call in if they will be absent from their regularly scheduled hours.
 Failure to show up without notice may be grounds for dismissal.
 Volunteers who call out repeatedly for no reason may be asked to step down.
 Volunteers must record their hours volunteered each time they come in on the forms provided.

 Paid staff of the Barrington Public Library may not volunteer at the Library.

 In the event of an opening for a paid position, volunteers who apply for the position shall be treated and evaluated on the same basis as all other external candidates.

 The Library staff and trustees will recognize volunteers.
 Certificates of outstanding service will be given when appropriate.

-Volunteers may be asked to perform tasks such as: shelving materials, processing new books, maintaining patron files, reading and organizing the shelves, assisting with children’s programs and crafts, weeding and cleaning of Libary's grounds, one-time projects, assisting in inventory/collection shifting, assisting with special events, fundraisers, etc., photocopying materials, preparing materials for mailing, or starting/facilitating a club.
+Volunteers may be asked to perform tasks such as: shelving materials, maintaining patron files, reading and organizing the shelves, assisting with children’s programs and crafts, weeding and cleaning of Library's grounds, one-time projects, assisting in inventory/collection shifting, assisting with special events, fundraisers, etc., photocopying materials, preparing materials for mailing, or starting/facilitating a club.